Name: Jude Bazerman ’26

 Contact: bejolly@syr.edu

-Topics I’m comfortable discussing: Staying in touch with friends & family, Allergies & dietary needs, Cultural Immersion, Culture shock / Homesickness, Disability resources, First time abroad, Health, safety, and support, Preparing for departure, Selecting a program option
+Topics I’m comfortable discussing: Staying in touch with friends & family, Cultural Immersion, Culture shock / Homesickness, Financing study away, Fitting study abroad into your home campus experience, Health, safety, and support, Meeting locals, Preparing for departure, Selecting a program option

 Name: Yilin Zhong ’25